Enfamil Necrotizing Enterocolitis Attorney: Lawsuit Settlement Criteria

 What is necrotizing enterocolitis (NEC)?

-NEC is a severe gastrointestinal disease primarily affecting preterm infants, characterized by inflammation and necrosis of the intestinal wall.
-Symptoms include abdominal distension, feeding intolerance, bloody stools, and systemic signs like apnea.
-Diagnosis involves radiographic findings and clinical staging.
-It carries high morbidity and mortality, often requiring surgery.
+NEC is a severe gastrointestinal disease primarily affecting preterm infants, characterized by inflammation, ischemia, and necrosis of the intestinal wall.
+Symptoms include abdominal distension, feeding intolerance, bloody stools, and systemic signs such as apnea and bradycardia.
+Diagnosis is based on clinical assessment and radiographic findings like pneumatosis intestinalis.

 How is Enfamil linked to NEC?